anapsousa/car-part-creators/README.md

 ### Environment Configuration
 The project supports dual-environment setup for Supabase:

-- **Remote Supabase (Default)**: The `.env` file contains production Supabase credentials (URL, publishable key, project ID).
-This connects to the hosted Supabase instance and is suitable for most development work.
+- **Remote Supabase (Default)**: The `.env` file is used for local development and should contain your production Supabase credentials (URL, publishable key, project ID).
+This allows you to connect to the hosted Supabase instance during local development and testing. **Note:** The `.env` file is strictly for local development use only and is not used in production deployments.

 - **Local Supabase (Optional)**: For offline development or testing migrations locally, create a `.env.local` file with local Supabase credentials: